On the Hole Index of L(2,1)-Labelings of r-Regular Graphs

 Discrete Mathematics and Combinatorics

 Troxell, Denise Sakai; Adams, Sarah Spence; Tesch, Matthew; Westgate, Bradford; and Wheeland, Cody, "On the Hole Index of L(2,1)-Labelings of r-Regular Graphs" (2008).
 Babson Faculty Research Fund Working Papers.
-Paper 20.
+20.